abc-rp/dob/docs/ontology.md

     <img src="resources/building_topology.png" alt="Building Topology Diagram">
 </div>

-All zones and elements are instances of `sosa:FeatureOfInterest`.
-Building topology is described in detail with the [Building Topology Ontology (BOT)](https://w3c-lbd-cg.github.io/bot/) and [Building Element Ontology (BEO)](https://pi.pauwel.be/voc/buildingelement/index-en.html).
+Building topology and elements are modeled using the BOT and BEO ontologies.
+All zones and elements are instances of `sosa:FeatureOfInterest`, enabling detailed spatial and structural descriptions of the built environment.
+This supports queries about buildings, storeys, spaces, and elements such as walls and windows.

 ---

 ## Design Notes

+DOB is designed for extensibility, interoperability, and provenance.
+Key features include:

-- **Provenance**: All data, results, and transformations are linked to their provenance using PROV-O.
+- **Provenance**: All data, results, and transformations are linked to their provenance using PROV-O, supporting auditability and reproducibility.
-- **Identifiers**: Custom identifier classes (UPRN, ODS, OA) enable robust cross-dataset linking.
+- **Identifiers**: Custom identifier classes (UPRN, ODS, OA) enable robust cross-dataset linking and integration with national datasets.
-- **Enumerations**: Use `dob:Enumeration` for controlled vocabularies and result typing.
+- **Enumerations**: Use `dob:Enumeration` for controlled vocabularies and result typing, supporting data quality and semantic clarity.
-- **Software & Processing**: Software pipelines and code provenance are modeled using `dob:CodeRepository` and `dob:CodeRevision`.
+- **Software & Processing**: Software pipelines and code provenance are modeled using `dob:CodeRepository` and `dob:CodeRevision`, supporting reproducibility.
-- **Extensibility**: The ontology is modular and can be extended for new identifier types, result types, or processing activities.
+- **Extensibility**: The ontology is modular and can be extended for new identifier types, result types, or processing activities as needed.

 ---